 - Search engine friendly

-You need to find the RIGHT sweet spot (see the above illustration) by optimizing your meta tags by keeping all the above 3 factors in mind.
-That being said, let’s talk about each one of them so you get a better idea about optimizing your meta tags for SEO.
+You need to find the RIGHT sweet spot (see the above illustration) by optimizing meta tags by keeping all the above 3 factors in mind.
+That being said, let’s talk about each one of them so you get a better idea about optimizing your meta tags.

-Knowing your searcher’s intent is the key to creating highly relevant content and optimize them using the right meta tags.
-If you don’t focus on finding the searcher intent before doing keyword research or optimizing meta tags for targeted keyworsds, you’re going to get random visitors who don’t convert at all!
+Knowing your searcher’s intent is the key to creating highly relevant content and optimizing them using the right meta tags.
+If you don’t focus on finding the searcher’s intent before doing keyword research or optimizing meta tags for targeted keywords, you’re going to get random visitors who don’t convert at all!

-Searcher’s intent can be easily found in 3 following ways.
+Searcher’s intent can be easily found in 3 ways.

 - Commercial discovery: You can use these keywords when people are looking for comparisons.
 Ex: XYZ Vs ABC